-Full Year Consolidated Financial Report
+Full Year Consolidated Financial Report For the year ended 30 June 2017

 Introduction

 This is the Consolidated Financial Report of Pact Group Holdings Ltd ("Pact" or the "Company") and its subsidiaries (together referred to as the "Group") and including the Group's interest in associates and jointly controlled entities at the end of, or during the year ended 30 June 2017.
 This Consolidated Financial Report was issued in accordance with a resolution of the Directors on 16 August 2017.